Peter Doherty (footballer): Playing career

 Born in Magherafelt, County Londonderry, Doherty began his career with Glentoran in the Irish League.
-He worked first a bricklayer and then as a bus conductor.
+He worked first as a bricklayer and then as a bus conductor.
 After helping Glentoran to the 1933 Irish Cup, early in the 1933–34 season Doherty joined English club Blackpool for a £2,000 fee, at the age of 19.
 He joined Manchester City on 19 February 1936 for a then-club record of £10,000.
 Blackpool needed the money urgently, and Doherty was summoned from his lunch to report to Bloomfield Road.
 The Irishman tried hard to persuade Blackpool directors that he did not wish to leave the club, for he was due to marry a local girl and had just bought a new house in the town.
 The fee was an exceptionally high transfer fee for the period; it came within £1,000 of the British record.
 Doherty's Manchester City debut, against Preston North End, was not a successful one.
 Tightly man-marked by Bill Shankly throughout, he failed to make an impact, leading to one catcall from the crowd of "Ten thousand pounds?
 More like ten thousand cigarette cards".
 Doherty later described the remainder of his first Manchester City season as "uneventful", but his second was to be anything but.

-Manchester City started the 1936–37 season poorly, and were in the bottom half of the table until December.
+Manchester City started the 1936–37 season poorly and were in the bottom half of the table until December.
 Occasional big wins, including a 6–2 defeat of West Bromwich Albion and a 4–1 defeat of Everton, were mixed with extended barren runs; at one point the club gained just one win in twelve matches.
 However, Doherty was scoring goals regularly.
 A goal in a 5–3 Christmas day loss to Grimsby Town was his twelfth of the season.
 Christmas proved to be a turning point for the club, as a win against Middlesbrough the following day was the start of a long unbeaten run.
-By April, Manchester City were second in the table, and faced a fixture against Arsenal, league leaders and the dominant club of the period.
+By April, Manchester City were second in the table and faced a fixture against Arsenal, league leaders and the dominant club of the period.
 Doherty scored the first goal in a 2–0 win, and City reached the top of the table.
 The unbeaten run continued until the end of the season, and City secured their first league championship with a 4–1 win over Sheffield Wednesday.
-Doherty, with 30 league goals, was the club's leading scorer, helped by a run of eleven goals in seven games as the season drew to a close.
+With 30 league goals, Doherty was the club's leading scorer, helped by a run of eleven goals in seven games as the season drew to a close.